l0sth/generator-twitch-irc/EVENTS.md

-part | User has left a channel. | channel, username permission | Encountered permission restrictions. | err ping | Received PING from server. | pong | Received PONG from server. | r9kbeta | Room is in r9k mode. | channel, boolean reconnect | Client is trying to reconnect to server. | roomban | Received roomban from jtv. | room, username
+part | User has left a channel. | channel, username permission | Encountered permission restrictions. | err ping | Received PING from server. | pong | Received PONG from server. | latency r9kbeta | Room is in r9k mode. | channel, boolean reconnect | Client is trying to reconnect to server. | roomban | Received roomban from jtv. | room, username